Alexander Löhr

 Alexander Löhr (20 May 1885 – 26 February 1947) was an Austrian Air Force commander during the 1930s and, after the annexation of Austria, he was a Luftwaffe commander.
 Löhr served in the Luftwaffe during World War II, rising to commander of Army Group E and then to commander-in-chief in Southeastern Europe (OB Südost).
-Löhr was one of three Austrians who rose to the rank of Generaloberst (colonel general) in the German armed forces.
-The other two were Lothar Rendulic and Erhard Raus.

 Löhr was captured by Yugoslav Partisans at the end of the war in Europe.
-He was tried and convicted of war crimes by the Yugoslav government for anti-partisan reprisals committed under his command, and the bombing of Belgrade in 1941.
+He was tried and convicted of war crimes by the Yugoslav government for anti-partisan reprisals committed under his command, and the German bombing of Belgrade in 1941.
 He was executed by firing squad on 26 February 1947 in Belgrade, Yugoslavia.

 Early life and career

 Löhr was born on 20 May 1885 in Turnu-Severin in the Kingdom of Romania.
 He was the youngest child of Friedrich Johann Löhr and his wife Catherine, née Heimann.
 His father had served as a 2nd captain on a hospital ship in the Black Sea during the Russo-Turkish War.
 Here his father had met his mother, a Ukrainian nurse.
 She was the daughter of the military doctor Mihail Alexandrovich Heimann from Odessa.
 After the war, they married in 1879 and moved to Turnu-Severin in Romania.
 The marriage produced three sons.
 Due to his mother's faith, he belonged to the Eastern Orthodox Church; he grew up speaking German, Russian, French and Romanian.
 Löhr attended a military secondary school in Kaschau, present-day Košice in Slovakia until 1900.

 Löhr transferred to the infantry cadet school at Temeswar, present-day Timișoara in Romania, in January 1900.
 In 1903 he was posted to Vienna, where he attended the Theresian Military Academy in Burg Wiener Neustadt until 1906.
 He graduated from the military academy on 18 August 1906, with an overall rating of "very good".
 On the same day Löhr was retired as a second lieutenant and immediately volunteered for active service.
 Löhr served as platoon commander of a pioneer battalion in the Imperial and Royal 85th Infantry Regiment of the Austro-Hungarian Army in World War I. By 1921 Löhr had reached the rank of Lieutenant-Colonel.
 Between 1921 and 1934 he held many staff positions in the military, including Director of the Air Force in the Federal Armies Ministry.
 In 1934, he was made Commander of the small Austrian Air Force, a position which he held until the annexation in 1938.